-Mr. Michael R. Minogue is the Chief Executive Officer, President and Chairman of Abiomed Inc. (NASDAQ: ABMD).
-Since joining in 2004, Mr. Minogue transitioned the company’s mission to heart muscle recovery with the acquisition and development of new technologies such as Impella®, the world’s smallest heart pump.
-During Mr. Minogue’s tenure, Abiomed has grown by 4,000 percent in market capitalization.
-The Company is one of the fastest growing, GAAP profitable med tech companies with no debt.
-Abiomed has earned over 30 global regulatory approvals on new products in the United States, Europe, Japan, China and other countries.
-Abiomed employs approximately 1,000 people with facilities in Danvers, Massachusetts, Aachen and Berlin, Germany and Tokyo, Japan.
-In 2017, Abiomed was ranked #4 on Fortune Magazine’s list of the top 100 fastest growing companies in the world.
+Mr. Michael R. Minogue has been Chairman, President and Chief Executive Officer of Abiomed Inc. (NASDAQ: ABMD) since 2004.
+Mr. Minogue transitioned the company’s mission to creating the field of heart recovery with the acquisition and development of new technologies such as Impella®, the world’s smallest heart pump, and extracorporeal membrane oxygenation (ECMO).
+Abiomed has been one of the fastest growing, GAAP profitable medtech companies and ranked the third best performing stock on the S&P 500 for the last decade.
+Abiomed has earned numerous global regulatory approvals on new products and indications in the United States, Europe, Japan and other countries.
+Abiomed employs approximately 1,500 people with facilities in Danvers, Massachusetts, Aachen and Berlin, Germany and Tokyo, Japan.

 Mr. Andrew J. Greenfield is a Vice President and General Manager at Abiomed, Inc. responsible for the Healthcare Solutions and Global Marketing organizations.
 Mr. Greenfield has served as an Executive Officer of Abiomed since 2005 where he leads a broad spectrum of strategic initiatives including patient advocacy, government affairs, health economics and reimbursement, communications, clinical marketing, service operations and new market development.